McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/blast.md

 :::note

+The BLASTP search uses DIAMOND with the *-b4* and *-c1* parameters.
 We only support a single FASTA entry at any one time.

 :::